alifarooqi/WeatherApp/README.md

+# Description

+A weather app (mobile version) made specifically for athletes to check if the weather is suitable for them to play their favourite sport.
+This app was made using ReactJS, only for mobile screen interface for a university project.

 # Installation
   1. Goto the directory in which you've pulled (or downloaded) the code.
   2. Install react using the following command: **npm install react**